 The chapter begins the morning after the students' arrival at Hogwarts and ends the same day, and since the Hogwarts Express runs on 1 September, we therefore know that the date is 2 September.
 From Ron's final line and the first paragraph of the next chapter, we know that the day of the week is Monday.

 The fourth-year Gryffindors and Hufflepuffs have Herbology together as their first class on Monday morning.
-As their second class on Monday mornings, the Hufflepuffs have Transfiguration, while the Gryffindors and Slytherins who take Care of Magical Creatures have that class.
-The fourth-year Gryffindors who take Divination have it on Monday afternoons, while Hermione has Arithmancy and the sixth-year Gryffindors have Defence Against the Dark Arts.
+As their second class on Monday mornings, the Hufflepuffs have Transfiguration, while Gryffindors and Slytherins who take Care of Magical Creatures have that class.
+The fourth-year Gryffindors who take Divination have it on Monday afternoons, while Hermione is in Arithmancy and the sixth-year Gryffindors have Defence Against the Dark Arts.

 Interesting facts and notes

-Despite the chapter title, this chapter does not feature the first DADA lesson of the year (at least, not for the fourth-years, although it does for the sixth-years).
+Despite the chapter title, this chapter does not feature the first Defence Against the Dark Arts lesson of the year (at least, not for the fourth-years, although it does for the sixth-years).
 (Of course, looked at a different way, Moody doesn't even appear in this chapter.)

 The storm had blown itself out by the following morning...

 Which tells us that this scene is set the day after the preceding chapter's last scene - on 2 September, in other words.

 "Today's not bad - outside all morning," said Ron, who was running his finger down the Monday column of his timetable...